 Probably, this is the only temple in Russia, which isn’t called church or cathedral.
 Informally as well as formally it was always called temple – the Temple of Christ the Saviour.
 It is the main temple not only of Moscow but the entire Russia.
 This is the main temple of the Russian Orthodox Church.

-Cathedral of Christ the Saviour was dedicated to Our Lord Jesus Christ who saved Russia from the armies of Napoleon in 1812.
+Temple of Christ the Saviour was dedicated to Our Lord Jesus Christ who saved Russia from the armies of Napoleon in 1812.
 Alexander I issued the manifesto about the construction of the temple I on the same day as the remaining soldiers of the French army crossed the Niemen and left the territory of Russia.

 The Manifesto issued on December 25th 1812 read as follows: «The saving of Russia from the enemies as numerous as evil and fierce, with their defeat done in only six months, is a clear sign of Our Lord`s goodness to Russia.
 In order to thank Him who has saved Russia from the imminent perdition, we intend to build the Temple of Christ the Saviour in Moscow».